-All children in Years 1 – 6 will receive a Home Learning grid relating to their class topic each half-term.
+All children in Years 1 – 6 will receive a Home Learning grid relating to English, Science and the foundation subjects each half-term.

 Year groups 1 – 5 will also receive a mathematics grid.

 Each grid will contain 6 activities and we expect that all children complete at least 3 activities of their choice from each grid.
 They, of course, may complete more or all of the activities if they wish.

 By allowing you to see the range of activities that need to be completed over the half-term, we hope that home learning can fit into your family schedule and become something that you can enjoy working on together with your child when it suits you, rather than working to weekly deadlines.